primer3-org/primer3docs/README.WINXP.txt

 ============================

 1. Unzip the '.zip' file downloaded from SourceForge.net
-2. You will create a primer3-1.1.1 folder in the location where the file was unzipped
+2. You will create a primer3-<release number> folder in the location where the file was unzipped, for example, primer3-1.2.1.
-3. You may copy the files from the 'bin' directory of the primer3-1.1.1 folder to a location of your choice.
+3. You may copy the files from the 'bin' directory of the primer3-<release number> folder to a location of your choice.
 The exact same files are located within the 'src' folder so that the tests may be run (windows does not allow relative paths in shortcuts).